CeeDee Lamb Player Prop Bets for NFL Week 10 | Dallas vs. Atlanta 11/14/2021

 Season Stats

-- Lamb (five red zone targets) has been the recipient of 12.8% of his team's 39 red zone pass attempts.
+- With five targets in the red zone this season, Lamb has been on the receiving end of 12.8% of his team's 39 red zone pass attempts.

-- The Cowboys, who rank sixth in the NFL in points scored, have attempted a pass 55.9% of the time while running the ball 44.1% of the time.
+- The Cowboys, who rank sixth in the NFL in points scored, have dropped back to pass 55.9% of the time while opting for the ground attack 44.1% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Lamb's matchup with the Falcons.